LeszekBlazewski/OnlineGameScript/OnlineGameScript/README1_INSTALATION_GUIDE.txt

    There are many tutorials floating around the net just type "install python on windows/linux" based on your OS in goggle and follow the guide.
    Remember to download the 3.6.6 version from: https://www.python.org/

+C) Installed selenium module.
+After you have installed python simply run this command in terminal on linux or cmd on Windows.

+      $ pip install selenium

 2. Supported browsers for this script are :
     1)Firefox
     2)Chrome